Christopher Moran

 Trial Advocacy

-Chris Moran is instructed in substantial criminal matters including serious organised crime, murder, fraud, firearms, drug trafficking, money laundering, confiscation and sexual offences.
+Chris Moran is instructed in substantial criminal matters including murder, serious organised crime, fraud, firearms, drug trafficking, money laundering and sexual offences.

-Due to his level of experience and the complex nature of his cases Chris is regularly instructed as Leading Counsel for either the Defence or Prosecution and has successfully appeared in the Court of Appeal on many occasions.
+Due to his level of experience in complex and multi-handed cases, Chris Moran is regularly instructed as Leading Counsel for either the Defence or Prosecution and has successfully appeared in the Court of Appeal on many occasions.

 Notable cases

 • R v M and Others – Leading Counsel for the Defence in a complex grooming case involving non-recent sexual offending.
-(Leading Holly Clegg, Park Square Barristers)
+(Leading first Holly Clegg and then Nathan Davis, Park Square Barristers).

 • R v B – Leading Counsel for the Prosecution in a murder case against a KC and Junior.
-The case involved blood spatter evidence, DNA and cell site evidence.
-(Leading Conor Quinn, KBW Chambers)
+The case involved blood spatter, DNA and cell site evidence (leading Conor Quinn, KBW Chambers).

-• R v M – Represented a man charged under s.4 Explosive Substances Act 1883 who had constructed a homemade bomb and had taken it on public transport.
+• R v M Defended someone charged under s.4 Explosive Substances Act 1883 who had constructed a homemade bomb and had taken it on public transport.
 The case involved multiple experts in explosive substances and legal argument as to provisions relating to terrorism offences.

-• R v F – Represented a man accused of a large-scale HMRC tax fraud over many years.
+• R v F – Defended the accused in a large-scale HMRC tax fraud over many years.
 The case involved the use and cross-examination of multiple forensic accountants.

 • R v H – Represented the lead defendant in a sexual grooming case.
 The case involved disputed DNA evidence and extensive cross-examination of children (via the s28 procedure), forensic scientists and police officers.

-• R v G & Others – Led by Kama Melly KC defending a young woman accused of attempted murder.
-The case involved firearms experts as well as a cell-site and ANPR evidence.
+• R v G & Others – Junior Counsel defending a young woman accused of attempted murder.
+The case involved firearms experts as well as a cell-site and ANPR evidence (led by Kama Melly KC, Park Square Barristers).

-• R v M – Defended a man with severe communications and mental health difficulties including Tourette’s in non-recent allegations of substantial sexual offending.
+• R v M – Defended a man with severe communication and mental health difficulties including Tourette’s in non-recent allegations of substantial sexual offending.

 Contact Chris’ clerks